 Can you believe it!?
 Your little one is now 2 months old and beginning to really take notice of the world!
 As exciting as it is to see your baby LIGHT UP when you introduce a new toy… have you ever complained your baby “just can’t seem to settle to sleep now that they’re so aware”?
-For a lot of parents, sleep-deprivation really begins to take its toll after the first 8 weeks.
-Around the same time, some babies begin waking up even more often at night or needing to be rocked/bounced/walked/fed longer and longer before they can be put down without POPPING wide awake!
+For a lot of parents, sleep deprivation really begins to take its toll after the first 8 weeks, whether or not your baby is sleeping “fine” at 5, 6, or 7 weeks old.
+Around this time, some babies begin waking up even more often at night or needing to be rocked/bounced/walked/fed longer and longer before they can be put down without POPPING wide awake!
 Not to worry, we’ve been there and we have just the tips to help you navigate this bleary-eyed stage of parenting. 🙂

 Let’s take a look at the 6 steps to help your 8, 9 or 10 week old baby sleep.

 In those first few weeks when all your baby did was SLEEP you probably wondered, “When will my baby start staying awake longer during the day?”
 And, now, you may be asking yourself, “When will my baby begin sleeping longer at night?”
 Whether your baby suddenly cannot nap anywhere other than your arms or wakes up frequently at night, you are not alone!
 And, we have the keys to getting your 8, 9 or 10 week old (and YOU) the best sleep possible!

 How To Get My 8, 9 or 10 Week Old To Sleep At-a-Glance